Radioembolization (Y-90)

 After The Procedure

-You should be able to resume normal activities within a day or two following the procedure.
-During the week following your radioembolization, you will need to limit contact with others while the radiation in your body diminishes.
+- During the week following your procedure, you will need to limit contact with others while the radiation in your body diminishes.
 You should not do the following for at least 7 days after the procedure:

-• Sleep in the same bed as your partner.
+- Sleep in the same bed with another person.

 The Latest from CentraCare